Court Orders Census Counting To Continue Through Oct. 31; Appeal Expected

 Congress has yet to pass any laws to extend the census reporting deadlines, although a bipartisan group of senators recently introduced a bill with extensions.

+"Those facts show not only that the Bureau could not meet the statutory deadline, but also that the Bureau had received pressure from the Commerce Department to cease seeking an extension of the deadline," the judge wrote in the order, which cites multiple internal emails and other documents the administration was required to release for the lawsuit.

-Still, top career officials at the bureau warned as early as May that because of COVID-19, the bureau could no longer meet the Dec.
+Top career officials at the bureau warned as early as May that because of COVID-19, the bureau could no longer meet the Dec.
 31 reporting deadline for the latest state population counts.
-Those numbers are used to determine each state's share of seats in the House of Representatives for the next 10 years.

 According to the bureau's own internal analysis, truncating the time for the census increases the risk of serious errors in the results, which are also used to guide the distribution of an estimated $1.5 trillion a year in federal money to local communities for Medicare, Medicaid and other public services.